IBM-Cloud/docs/services/vpn/vpn_onpremises.md

 		```
 		{: screen}

-	2. Verify the IBM VPN IPSec connection status on the IBM Bluemix service dashboard.
+	2. Verify the IBM VPN IPsec connection status on the IBM Bluemix service dashboard.
 In the **VPN Site Connections** section, the status field should display as **ACTIVE**.
 5. Check the Vyatta syslog, if required:

 	```